Covid-19 Frequently Asked Questions

 I am worried about commuting to City in September – is it safe to travel to campus?

 We anticipate that more teaching will take place on campus as social distancing restrictions continue to reduce.
 However, initially we will be offering a combination of online and on-campus activities to help you balance the need to commute with studying at home.
+To help you avoid travelling during peak hours, we have arranged for the vast majority of teaching on campus to take place between 10am-4pm.

 If I have in-person teaching, do I have to come to campus if I have underlying health condition, caring responsibilities or live with someone who is vulnerable?